-DISCOVER...-This feature presents a photo and demonstrates how visual clues contained within it can be used to "discover" the character of the landscape or environment.
+DISCOVER...-This online feature presents a photo and demonstrates how visual clues contained within it can be used to "discover" the character of the landscape or environment.
 The goal of this feature is to make students realize that there is more to the physical landscape than meets the eye, which will hopefully spark their interest in what they see around them.

-• DISCOVER...
+DISCOVER...
 FASCINATING CLOUDS ASSOCIATED WITH THUNDERSTORMS

-In addition to strong wind, lightning, and thunder, powerful thunderstorms sometimes produce fascinating cloud patterns diagnostic of disticnt meteorological processes.
+In addition to strong wind, lightning, and thunder, powerful thunderstorms sometimes produce fascinating cloud patterns diagnostic of distinct meteorological processes.
 One such cloud formation is a shelf cloud like the one pictured here.
 A shelf cloud develops when a cold downdraft within a storm surges outward along the ground after it reaches the surface.
 As it does so, it lifts the relatively warm and moist air ahead of the storm up to the level of condensation, forming this shelf-like feature.
 Such a cloud is often accompanied by a cold gust front.

-Another interesting and diagnostic cloud formation associated with thunderstorms is marnmatus clouds.
-Also known as marnmatcurnulus, which means "mammary cloud," mammatus clouds look like pouches or lobes hanging eerily upside down in the air like those shown here.
-These clouds are usually found on the base of a spreading anvil downwind of a large thunderstorm.
-Their formation is poorly understood but may be somehow related to overturning pockets of colder air that descend into warmer air at high altitudes.
-Although they are usually composed of ice, they also contain liquid water and can seem translucent.
+Another interesting and diagnostic cloud formation associated with thunderstorms is mammatus clouds.
+Also known as marmatocurnulus, which means "mammary cloud," mammatus clouds look like pouches or lobes hanging eerily upside down in the air like those shown here.
+These clouds are usually found on the base of a spreading arvil downwind of a large thunderstorm.
+Their formation is poorly understood but may be somehow related to overturning pockets of colder air that descend into varmer air at high altitudes.
+Although they are usually composed of toe, they also contain liquid water and can seen translucent.
 Mammatus clouds are more common during warm months and are more often seen in the Midwest and the eastern parts of the country.

-GEO MEDIA LIBRARY MULTIMEDIA-

-Multimedia in every chapter explain to students what they can expect to see and learn as they interact with the simulations, animations, and videos on the text's website.
-WileyPLUS also includes a variety of selfassessment questions for students.
+GEO MEDIA LIBRARY MULTIMEDIA-Multimedia in every chapter explain to students what they can expect to see and learn as they interact with the simulations, animations, and videos in the Geo Media Library.